CD & DVD Reviews: InformationIn this section:

-PLEASE NOTE: Any CD/DVDs still sent to Bob Mulvey (our old address in the UK) will still be processed swiftly!
+PLEASE NOTE: Any CD/DVDs still sent to Bob Mulvey or Jez Rowden (our old addresses in the UK) will still be processed swiftly!

-Notes for Record Labels - Please submit all requests direct to Joris Donkel
+Notes for Record Labels: Please submit all requests direct to Andy Read (contact details above).

 All submissions are then added to a Pipeline of releases from which the Team Members are allocated albums for review.